 The proposition was asking its voters to determine how chickens, pigs, and dairy calves should be housed.
 But my question is, do the citizens of California have enough knowledge to vote on how livestock animals should be housed?
 Evidently, they feel they do.

 So let’s be honest, how many Californian’s really studied this proposition?
 At first glance after reading the proposition, why wouldn’t you vote for this?
-Sounds like a good thing.
+It sounds like a good thing.
 Who wants farm animals confined in noncomplying manners?
 No one, right?
 It’s definitely a feel-good kind of vote.
 But what ended up happening is all Californians were given the title of “animal care experts.”

 But . . .